 There are two buildings that make up the Belfort.
 Firstly, there is the old Belfry Tower.
-Construction started on this structure in 1314 and continued though many community upsets (war, plague, politics) to be completed in 1380.
+Construction started on this structure in 1314 and continued through many community upsets (war, plague, politics) to be completed in 1380.
 From the Belfry, soldiers were able to see the surrounding city and alert townsfolk to impending danger.
 Fire was the biggest threat to the city and not approaching armies (like one would assume).

 Because of its height, the views from the spire are spectacular.
 To get to the top you can either take an elevator from the second level to the bell room (some climbing is involved) or walk the 250-ish steps to get to the top.
-We opted for the climb, which isn’t too bad as long as you hold onto a rope that runs down the spiral stairs; without the rope it’s an extremely tricky climb given that the stone stairs were hand carved in the Middle Ages.
+We opted for the climb, which isn’t too bad as long as you hold onto a rope that runs down the spiral stairs; without the rope, it’s an extremely tricky climb given that the stone stairs were hand-carved in the Middle Ages.
 Honestly, I found the looking-down-from-the-top part much more difficult.
 There is little space between the structural wall and the edge overlooking the city so you have to squish your way along the outside area and hope that a sudden gust of wind doesn’t blow something off your body or out of your hands (like a camera).

-Second building that makes up the Belfort is the Cloth Hall, which served as the headquarters for the cloth trade in Ghent during the Middle Ages (1425).
+The second building that makes up the Belfort is the Cloth Hall, which served as the headquarters for the cloth trade in Ghent during the Middle Ages (1425).

 The people of Ghent don’t employ or use traditional campanologists for musical bell ringing at the Belfry.
-Some of the music is produced by a giant rolling music box and on special occasions played by a Stadsbeiaardier using a keyboard like carillon built in the 1600s by bell founders Pieter and François Hemony.
+Some of the music is produced by a giant rolling music box and on special occasions played by a Stadsbeiaardier using a keyboard like a carillon built in the 1600s by bell founders Pieter and François Hemony.
 There are 54 bells used to make the Belfry’s music.

 The most famous bell from the Belfry is named Roeland, an alarm bell used to alert the citizens of Ghent of approaching fire or enemies and as an hourly chime (since 1378).
 There are three dates listed on the side of Roeland: 1314, 1659, and 1948.